murdarch/ipa-acme-companion/README.md

 **acme-companion** is a lightweight companion container for [**nginx-proxy**](https://github.com/nginx-proxy/nginx-proxy).

-**ipa-acme-companion** is a small modidification to acme-companion allowing it to work directly with FreeIPA's bundled CA. By default, upstream acme-companion creates an account key with EC-256 encryption, which is not supported by DogtagPKI in FreeIPA.
+**ipa-acme-companion** is a small modification to acme-companion allowing it to work directly with FreeIPA's bundled CA. By default, upstream acme-companion creates an account key with EC-256 encryption, which is not supported by DogtagPKI in FreeIPA.

 Simply copy the IPA cert from an enrolled machine (usually in /etc/ipa) to ca.pem, then docker build.
 The build adds it to the container's trusted certs, and modifies one line in letsencrypt_service